Skip to main content

 Open in Science, Scholarship, and Education Imagine higher education more accessible and sustainable across disciplines and throughout the research life cycle.

-Open Educational Resources include open teaching materials, textbooks, and renewable assignments.
+Open Educational Resources (OER) include open teaching materials, textbooks, and renewable assignments.
 Learn more about OER at Concordia.

-Open Source includes software and hardware where the code has been made open for sharing and adaptation.
+Open source includes software and hardware where the code has been made open for sharing and adaptation.
 The Technology Sandbox at Concordia works with open source tools and software.
 There is a range of open and closed source technology available to library users.

-Open Data includes numerical datasets, often used in the sciences and social sciences, and primary source datasets, often used in the humanities and fine arts.
+Open data includes numerical datasets, often used in the sciences and social sciences, and primary source datasets, often used in the humanities and fine arts.
 Learn more about finding open data.

 Imagine how data might be visualized.
 Occupancy by Francisco Berrizbeitia uses Concordia's machine-readable open data to visualize the number of people in the Library (see documentation for more examples).
 Learn more about data analysis and visualization.